tankarageldi/maptory/DESIGNDOC.md

 - Smooth animations throughout the app
 - No lag when spinning or zooming the globe

+### 6. **Dynamic Border Changes**

+- Used the CShapes dataset to get the geojson file of country borders from 1886-2019
+- Processed the data to split it by time periods
+- Loading is kinda tricky, so reverted the changes back, to current borders.

 ---

 ## 🎯 Future Plans